Angel-125/Airships/GameData/WildBlueIndustries/Heisenberg/Readme.txt

 ---REVISION HISTORY---

+2.2.3
+- The HL-10 Command Gondola, Bison Command Cab, and Bison Airlock Module now all have an ASET-version of their cockpits.
+Download ASET Props 1.4 from: https://spacedock.info/mod/1204/ASET%20Props
+- The HL-10 Large, Medium, and Small airship hulls can now hold a variety of different resources including LiquidFuel, ElectricCharge, and more.
+This only applies to new vessel construction; older vessels in-flight are unaffected.
+- Minor bug fixes.
+- WBT update

 2.2
 New Parts
 - HL-10 Side Elevator: This huge 10m by 10m elevator unfolds from the side of the airship.
 You can then raise and lower the elevator to the hangar deck.